 The Burberry Check was first used in the 1920s.
 Now seen as a trademark for their products.
-The plaid is a beige base with red and black lines.
+The plaid is a beige base with red, white and black lines.
 It is used on multiple products produced by them like raincoats, purses, luggage, oxford shirts, shoes and scarves.
 This plaid was originally used for their jacket lining by accident.
 It was first used on trenchcoats in a window display to add some colour with the hem facing out but became very popular among the customers and is now known as the “House Check.”

 Clan Wallace also known as Wallace Red is now closely associated with the company 3M packaging and branding.
 It is used for their scotch tapes.
 It’s been around since 1846.

 Western plaid came from Texas, USA in the 1820s.
 Western plaid was influenced by Spanish and Mexican ranchers.
 Classic plaid is commonly associated with the Wild West.

 Gingham was originally shipped from Holland to the mills of Manchester, England.
 Gingham help to communicate homemade in many outlets.
 Gingham uses small dashes for the halftone effect in the pattern while Vichy (which derives from Gingham) uses diagonal lines instead.
 White and blue gingham is the trademark pattern used for Bath and Body Works.
 It’s on parcels, knickknacks and it’s own body care line.

 Buffalo plaid is connected to Christmas decor, lumberjacks and Canadian loggers.
 The origins of western plaid name come from Woolrich mills workers.
 Canadian loggers wore Buffalo plaid jackets for their rigorous outdoor job.
 It is known has a strong and warm flannel.
 It is one of the most popular types of checkered patterns around.
 The pattern is a derivative of the Scottish “Rob Roy” pattern.
 The name of the buffalo check plaid came from Clan MacGregor member Jock McCluskey who used heavily woven blankets as currency between him and the Natives in 1800s Montana.
 It is also known as the “MacGregor Red and Black Tartan.”